Last updated on February 20th, 2024 at 09:42 pm

 But Black History Month allows our youth to do exactly that—dream bigger than career paths with infinitesimally small chances of success as they see themselves as things traditionally denied to them because others were brave enough to break the mould and challenge what society had to offer them.
 These days, we can be lawyers.
 Doctors.
 Ministers of Parliament and Chief Executive Officers.
 We speak of sacrifice and ask our youth to do more with what we’ve given them than we could in the past, but we need to remember to use our stories to empower them to do so.

 2) Because Black people aren’t Indian people.
 Or Chinese people.
-Or whichever group of visible minorities you want to lump us with.
+Or whichever group of racialized people you want to lump us with.

 More and more people say that they don’t see colour, but what that can often mean is that they also treat Black people just like they do everyone else, ignoring the culture, experiences and narratives that make us who we are.